-La Parrilla mine of First Majestic Silver Corporation is located near the Durango-Zacatecas border, approximately 65 km southeast of the city of Durango and 80 km south of the Project.
-La Parrilla is currently in production at a rate of 800 tpd.
-First Majestic is focusing on the La Rosa/Los Rosarios, San Marcos, San José, San Nicolás, Vacas, Quebradilla, La Luz, and Recuerdo structures.
+La Parrilla mine of Silver Storm Mining Ltd. is located near the Durango-Zacatecas border, approximately 65 km southeast of the city of Durango and 80 km south of the Project.
+La Parrilla was in production at a rate of 800 tpd.
 The silver-lead-zinc mineralization is hosted in vein-fault zones, breccias, and replacement bodies.
 These occur within the porphyritic diorite intrusive rocks and in the adjacent limestone, skarn, and hornfels rocks.
 While the geology is different than that at the Project, it does illustrate another example of precious metal mineral endowment in the region.